epogrebnyak/mkdocs-actionable/docs/english.md

 What kind of company may benefit from more reliability testing?
-Such company would have at least several of the following attributes: a high-load distributed system, clear performance expectations, and monitoring and disaster recovery procedures already in place.
+Such company would have at least several of the following attributes:

+- a high-load distributed system,
+- clear performance expectations, and
+- monitoring and disaster recovery procedures already in place.

 #### 1. Type of IT system

-- A large-scale IT system with a complex architecture, possibly cloud-based.
+- A distributed IT system with a complex architecture, possibly cloud-based.
 - System downtime or abnormal operation hurts users and is expensive for the company.
 - Software development team works closely with operations team ("build", not just "buy").